madhavaniyengar/worldmodels/README.md

 ## Evaluation
 You can find evaluation scripts in eval/ and visualize results using visualization/

+I will try to update the documentation better when I have time.
 If you have questions feel free to email or slack me!